vinhboy/CGI-POC/README.md

 Backlog Grooming – Monday, our PM reviewed and reprioritized backlog items.
 The Agile coach and Delivery Manager supported the review and confirmed User Stories agreed with team’s “Definition of Ready”.

-Sprint Review - Tuesday, the team presented completed User Stories in the Sprint to the PM for review and approval.
+Sprint Review - Tuesday morning, the team presented completed User Stories in the Sprint to the PM for review and approval.
 Approved User stories aligned with the team’s “Definition of Done”.

-Sprint Retrospective – Tuesday, team reflected on how their tools, processes and peers performed on the recently completed sprint.
+Sprint Retrospective – Tuesday morning, team reflected on how their tools, processes and peers performed on the recently completed sprint.
 Each team member was asked to identify one improvement trait they wanted to see the team start doing; one they wanted the team to stop doing and one they wanted the team to continue.
  Facilitated by the Agile Coach, the identified start/stop/continue traits were consolidated and next steps defined by the team.

-Sprint Planning – Tuesday , a one hour session for the PM and team interactively discussed and agreed on the payload of the next sprint.
+Sprint Planning – Tuesday afternoon, a one hour session for the PM and team interactively discussed and agreed on the payload of the next sprint.
 Sizing of the items in the sprint was coordinated by the Agile Coach and Delivery Manager.
-PlanITPoker.com was used for story estimation.
+[PlanITPoker.com](https://github.com/CGI-Zahid/CGI-POC/blob/README_Evidence/README_Evidence/Process/Sprint%20Estimation%20Poker.jpg) was used for story estimation.

-See our Team Photo Album for visual examples of the team and our agile process in action.
+See our [Team Photo Album](https://github.com/CGI-Zahid/CGI-POC/blob/README_Evidence/README_Evidence/Process/TeamPhotoAlbum.pdf) for visual examples of the team and our agile process in action.

 With each iteration, the prototype became increasingly aligned to the vision of the PM, as well as the needs of our users.
 Our high-level roadmap included several user stories that ultimately were not included in the Working Prototype.
-These included spike research for an iOS native client application and native push notification functionality.
+These included [spike research](https://github.com/CGI-Zahid/CGI-POC/blob/README_Evidence/README_Evidence/Process/Spike%20Research.pdf) for an iOS native client application and native push notification functionality.
 While both were not in the posted Minimum Viable Product (MVP), they are included in the product backlog, architecture artifacts and GitHub source code.

 Throughout the process, the team was able to coordinate work and monitor progress by using our Scrum board.
 We used JIRA to track user stories on an electronic board (as well as bugs), and maintained a physical board in the team room.
-We used Confluence for document sharing and HipChat as our team collaboration tool.
+We used Confluence for document sharing and [HipChat](https://github.com/CGI-Zahid/CGI-POC/blob/README_Evidence/README_Evidence/Communication/HipChat%20Team%20Communication%202017-2-21_15-27-38.png) as our team collaboration tool.
 Metrics were tracked so the team understood how they were doing and potential areas for process improvement with each Sprint.
 Metrics showed the team their development velocity, technical backlog, and what percent of story points actually was implemented with each sprint.

 ## Technology Stack ##